-Civil War series from ‘Game of Thrones’ producers sounds familiar to KC film fans
+HBO’s new ‘Confederate’ series sounds eerily similar to film by KU’s Kevin Willmott

-HBO’s newly announced Civil War series from the producers of “Game of Thrones” might sound familiar to Kansas City-area film fans.
+HBO’s newly announced Civil War-themed series from the producers of “Game of Thrones” might sound familiar to Kansas City-area film fans.

 The premium cable network announced Wednesday that “Thrones” producers David Benioff and D.B.
 Weiss would be starting on “Confederate,” a series set in an alternate timeline where the Southern states have successfully seceded from the Union, and slavery still exists south of the Mason-Dixon line.